esciencecenter-digital-skills/green-digital-skills/modules/optimizing-energy-use/slides_optimizing_energy_use.md

 * We recommend trying `CodeCarbon`
 - More in this afternoon's hands-on workshop
-* Also pyPMT, Rjoules, and many more
+* Also PMT (Power Measurement Toolkit), Rjoules, and many more

 Note: